<img height="1" width="1" style="display:none;" alt="" src="https://px.ads.linkedin.com/collect/?pid=7238636&amp;fmt=gif">

 [biostatistics, statistics, Ask the Expert, biometrics, clinical trials]

-The very best partnerships are established at the beginning starting with the clinical development plan, through to study implementation, study conduct, and finally, study closure.
+The very best partnerships are established at the beginning, starting with the clinical development plan, through to study implementation, study conduct, and finally, study closure.

-In my experience, almost every rescue study has the same two themes and they are completely preventable:
+Our experience shows almost every rescue study has the same two themes and they are completely preventable:

 #2 - the failure to understand how the data are being captured, queried, and ultimately analyzed in your trial